 It’s the 3rd century BC, and the Spanish language has still not come to be.

 Between the 3rd century BC and the 1st century BC, the Romans set out to conquer the entire Iberian Peninsula.
 In doing so, they managed to make several languages that had been spoken on the peninsula up until their arrival, extinct in their original forms.
 In fact, of those languages, only Basque still remains today.

 Indeed, history tells us that numerous groups of people were living in the region at the time, such as the Celts, the Iberians, and the Basques.
 This is not to mention the people who arrived to trade with these groups, such as the Greeks, the Phoenicians, and the Carthaginians.

 After the conquest of the region, the Romans began to impose Latin on the existing populations.
 There were two Latin languages in that time: written Latin and vernacular Latin (or spoken Latin).

-Thus, he was able to unite this kingdom with that of Castile, forming the first Spanish monarchy.
+When King Ferdinand I of Castile inherited the Kingdom of León in 1037, he was able to unite this kingdom with that of Castile, forming the first Spanish monarchy.

 In the centuries that followed, the Castilian language expanded more and more.

 After the reconquest, Spain was split into several kingdoms: the Kingdom of Castile (with the Castilian language), the Kingdom of Aragon (with the Catalan language), the Kingdom of Navarre (with the Basque language), the principality of Andorra (with the Catalan language) and the Kingdom of Portugal (with the Portuguese language).
-Speaking of which, have you thought of learning Portuguese?

 In 1469, the kingdoms of Castile and Aragon were unified.
 This allowed the Castilian language to spread—to the detriment of Catalan.
 It wasn’t until 1512, with the incorporation of Navarre, that Spain as we know it today was completely unified.